realA10001986/Time-Circuits-Display/README.md

   <tr><td>Volume</td><td>A0 closed [0x37]</td><td>SW1=0,SW2=1 [0x55]</td><td>A0,A1 closed [0x03]</td></tr>
   </table>

 The numbers in brackets are the resulting i2c address.
+(For DuPPA: RGB-encoders not supported.)

 Here is how they look configured for speed (the purple spots are solder joints):